ianJStutor/better-random/README.md

 betterRandom().range().nextInt()
 ```

 The <code>nextInt</code> function returns a random integer.
-Calling it without setting a range will randomly produce either zero or one.
-Calling <code>nextInt</code> after setting a range will produce a random number within that range, inclusive.
+Calling it without setting a range will randomly produce an integer up to ten digits long.
+Calling <code>nextInt</code> after setting a range will produce a random integer clamped to that range, inclusive.

 Each call to <code>nextInt</code> changes the seed according to the algorithm.
 So calling it multiple times will produce a deterministic sequence of integers.
 Use the same seed, and you'll get the exact same sequence.